-I've recently found out that there is a flying freehold issue on a house I put an offer in two weeks back in what should have been a quick, chain free conveyancing.
-Leven is the location of the property.
-Can you shed any light on this issue?
+I've recently found out that there is a flying freehold element on a property I put an offer in two weeks back in what should have been a straight forward, chain free conveyancing.
+Leven is where the house is located.
+Can you offer any advice?

-Flying freeholds in Leven are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Leven you must be sure that your lawyer goes through the deeds diligently.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Leven are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Leven you must be sure that your lawyer goes through the deeds very carefully.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Leven may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.